 The unique properties of Spongilla lacustris not only allows us to reference the FDA's Botanical Guidance, but also helps ensure the regrowth of sufficient supply of raw material each year.
 While Spongilla is technically a part of the animal kingdom, it grows and acts more similarly to a plant in that it can completely regenerate every year, even in harsh environmental conditions.
-In addition to causing a regrowth of the sponge each year, the harsh environmental conditions with sponge lives in helps contribute to au Spongilla checkstristics that must be present for optimal raw material product and the necessary environmental conditions and Spongilla, on supplier has learned the necessary environmental conditions and Spongilla checkstristics that must be present for optimal raw material product.
-These properties include both mechanisms of action in the treatment of skin diseases and conditions.
+In addition to causing a regrowth of the sponge each year, the harsh environmental conditions the sponge lives in helps contribute to our Spongilla chechnologies' multiple mechanisms of actions.
+Based on knowledge gained from over almost 19 years of harvesting Spongilla, on usually spongilla characteristics that must be present for optimal raw material larvest and the necessary properties for an effective pharmaceutical product.
+These properties include both mechanical and chemical components that are a naturally occurring part of the sponge raw material and contribute to our Spongilla exchanisms of action in the treatment of skin diseases and conditions.